WorkshopCLI/workshop-advanced-gulp/theme/README.md

 ## Custom Configuration

-The workflow can be customized by editing workflow/config/config.js.
+The workflow can be customized by editing build.config.js.

 ### shopifyPlus

 {Boolean} - Default: false - Determines if workflow should build for Shopify Plus storefronts.
 Basically this determines if checkout.liquid, checkout.scss and checkout.js should go through the build process

+### babel

+{Boolean} - Default: true - Determins if workflow should transpile code with Babel.